FitzwilliamMuseum/egyptiancoffins/_team/julie-dawson.md

 ##### Publications (those directly related to current research marked with +)

 +J. Dawson, T. Turmezei, G. Killen and H. Strudwick.
-In press. ’Revealing Interiors: CT scanning and microCT scanning of wooden coffins’.
+(2022) ’Revealing Interiors: CT scanning and microCT scanning of wooden coffins’.
 In *Proceedings of the first international conference for Science of Ancient Egyptian materials and technology (SAEMT), Cairo 4-6 November 2017*.
 Cairo: IFAO, 35–47

 +T. Emmett, E. Geldhof and J. Dawson.
-In press.
-‘A Practical Method for the manufacture of Egyptian Blue for use in the creation of low relief decorations on Third Intermediate Period Coffins.’
+(2022) ‘A Practical Method for the manufacture of Egyptian Blue for use in the creation of low relief decorations on Third Intermediate Period Coffins.’
 In *Proceedings of the first international conference for Science of Ancient Egyptian materials and technology (SAEMT), Cairo 4-6 November 2017*.
 Cairo: IFAO, 49–58

 +H. Strudwick, J. Dawson, J. Marchant, E. Geldhof and C. Hunkeler.
 Forthcoming ‘Complex layered structures on 'bivalve' coffins’.
 In *Proceedings of the Second Vatican Conference 6–9 June 2017*.
 Città del Vaticano: Edizioni Musei Vaticani